 These are NOT guidelines but legally enforceable standards with teeth.
-If your building is let and does not reach an EPC rating of E or above by April 2023, it will be an offence to CONTINUE to let it, grant a new lease, or even renew the existing lease.
+If your building is let and did not reach an EPC rating of E or above by April 2023, it has become an offence to CONTINUE to let it, grant a new lease, or even renew the existing lease.

-Listed commercial buildings do have some leeway under the new rules, but they do NOT escape the rules altogether.
+Listed commercial buildings have some leeway under the rules that were introduced, but they did NOT escape the rules altogether.

 The summary for the entire sector is that you must do “what is reasonable without damaging or altering the external fabric of the building to reach the minimum standard”.

-So, for example, it would probably be considered unreasonable to have to change the glazing in a listed building where the facade was protected, or add external insulation to the building fabric.
-However, upgrading internal lighting and installing a new energy efficient boiler or heating system, would be required.
+So, for example, it is normally considered unreasonable to have to change the glazing in a listed building where the facade is protected.
+Adding external insulation to the building fabric, would almost certainly not be demanded either.
+However, upgrading internal lighting and installing a new energy efficient boiler or heating system, would be required as long as the fabric of the building is untouched.
 External heat Pumps may also not be considered appropriate if they were to detract from the external protected elements of the building.
 The decision for this would fall under the remit of the local authority planning team.

 One critical point to note with listed commercial buildings however is that you CANNOT assume your building will be exempt.
 It is your responsibility to find out if your building requires an EPC.

 Some industrial buildings will also have an exemption if they are predominantly unoccupied space, used mainly for storage or manufacture.
-The offices and welfare spaces in the same building will however need to be improved.
+It would be both impractical and cost prohibitive to attempt to bring this up to the required EPC rating.
+The offices and welfare spaces attached to the same building will however need to be improved.

 – If you have done all that is possible with the building to make improvements and it still falls below the EPC E rating